 Solid waste and recycling

-Waste haulers and landfills decide what you can put in your dumpster.
-MPCA regulates the haulers, landfills, and other solid waste disposal facilities.
+While waste haulers and landfills decide what you can put in your dumpster, the MPCA regulates the solid waste disposal facilities, landfills, and haulers to ensure safety and compliance.

 Burning garbage is illegal in Minnesota, for all businesses and households.